Johan901/diabetes_health/README.md

 # Project ETL_ 📊

 ## Overview
-This is a test project for my ETL class.
-The project demonstrates basic ETL processes and techniques.
+This project is a demonstration of basic ETL (Extract, Transform, Load) processes and techniques for the ETL class.
+It focuses on analyzing a health-related dataset, specifically on diabetes, with detailed information on 1,879 patients.
+Throughout the project, various data analysis and visualization tools are utilized.
 More updates and features will be added in the future. 🚀

 ## Features 🌟
-- Basic ETL functionality 🛠️
-- Sample data processing 📈
-- User authentication 🔒
+- Loading data from a CSV file into a PostgreSQL database. 📂 ➡️ 🛢️
+- Exploratory Data Analysis (EDA) using Python and Jupyter Notebook. 📊
+- Data visualization using charts to identify patterns and trends. 📈
+- Secure storage of database credentials using configuration files. 🔒
+- Implementation and documentation on GitHub with sensitive data protection. 🌐

 ## Technologies Used 🖥️
 - Python 🐍
-- Jupyter 📓
+- Jupyter Notebook 📓
+- PostgreSQL 🛢️
+- Pandas 🐼
+- Matplotlib 📊
+- SQLAlchemy ⚙️
-- Virtual Environment 🌐
+- dotenv (for managing environment variables) 🌐
+- GitHub 🐙

 ## Setup 🛠️
 1. **Clone the repository:**